joseluis3228/one-to-one-js-sample/readme.md

 #### Managing an external caller

 If you wish to use external users, instead of using the page ```caller.html```, just use the page ```caller_external.html```.
-In that case, the caller is not an authentified user but an external one, attached to the premium user callee_uid, and only allowed to call that premium user.
+In that case, the caller is not an authentified user but an external one, attached to the premium_plus or premium_recording_plus user callee_uid, and only allowed to call that premium_plus or premium_recording_plus user.
 The behaviour of the external in the example is exactly the same as before.
 Please note that you have a limited number of external calls allowed.

 #### Managing auto-start calls